isabelchoma/Final_Project/README.md

 where changing teams may benefit players financially.
 This could reflect the impact of free agency on player bargaining power.

-Predictive Power: Our best model explained approximately 72% of salary variance, demonstrating that while performance metrics and player characteristics strongly influence compensation, other factors not captured in our dataset (such as market size, team budget constraints, or negotiation effectiveness) also play significant roles.
+Predictive Power: Our best model explained approximately 25% of salary variance, demonstrating that while performance metrics and player characteristics do influence compensation, other factors not captured in our dataset (such as market size, team budget constraints, or negotiation effectiveness) also play significant roles.

 Salary Distribution: The right-skewed distribution of player salaries confirms the “superstar effect” in MLB, where top performers earn